remarkjs/remark/packages/remark-stringify/readme.md

 ###### `options.gfm`

-Stringify with the required escapes for GFM compatible Markdown (`boolean`,
+Serialize with the required escapes for GFM compatible Markdown (`boolean`,
 default: `true`).

 *   Escape pipes (`|`, for tables)